culturesofknowledge/emdates/README.md

 ## EM Dates

 EM Dates is an early modern calendar conversion service for the sixteenth- to eighteenth-century under development by the [Cultures of Knowledge][1] project at Oxford University.
-It is the second of what will eventually become [three Linked Open Data resources][2] also comprising [EM Places][1] and EM People built on a [shared humanities infrastructure platform][3] in collaboration with the [Huygens Institute][4] (KNAW) in Amsterdam.
+It is the second of what will eventually become [three Linked Open Data resources][2] also comprising [EM Places][1] and EM People built on a [shared humanities infrastructure platform][3] in collaboration with the [Humanities Cluster][20] of the Royal Dutch Academy of Arts and Sciences (KNAW) in Amsterdam.

 ## Goals